Check out our recipe for making homemade corned beef hash! It's one of our all-time favorite recipes to make!

 1. Prepare corned beef- chop into ½ inch pieces.

-2. Heat a large skillet with butter or canola oil over medium heat.
+2. Heat a large skillet with butter or canola oil over medium heat to medium-high heat.

 7. Mix in corned beef.